 Brent Ariscan is an assistant research faculty member who joined the Song lab in 2016.
 Brent obtained his Ph.D in neuroscience from Brandeis University in 2007 studying long-term potentiation (LTP) in the CA1 region of the hippocampus, specializing in electrophysiology and advanced microscopy.
 He then worked as a postdoctoral associate in the lab of George Augustine testing optogenetic tools for circuit-based mapping of neuronal inputs.
 From 2008 to 2015, he worked with Chay Kuo at Duke university where he studied neuronal circuitry involved in postnatal neurogenesis at the subventricular zone.
 He has joined the Song lab here at the University of North Carolina to continue his work on the implications of circuit-driven neurogenesis.

-Hechen Bao is a doctoral student in Shanghai Jiao Tong University where he is majoring in Biology.
-He obtained his B.Sc in Biotechnology from Shanghai Jiao Tong University in 2011.
-He has been a core member in Song Lab since 2014.
-He is currently a visiting scholar in Song Lab.
+Hechen Bao is a postdoc associate in Song lab.
+He obtained his Ph.D from Shanghai Jiao Tong University in 2018.
+He has been a core member in Song Lab since 2014 and worked as research assistant till 2017.
+His study is focused on how neural circuits regulating adult hippocampal neurogenesis.
 He specializes in in-vivo electrophysiology and optogenetics.
 His favorite thing about the lab is applying novel strategies and advanced approaches on various interesting projects.

 Andrew Crowther is a doctoral student in the School of Medicine – Neurobiology curriculum at UNC.
 He obtained his B.Sc in Biology from North Carolina State University in 2009.
 Andrew worked in Timothy Gershon’s Lab at UNC studying cerebellar development and medullo blastoma prior to applying to graduate school here.
 He has been an indispensable member of Song Lab since 2014.
 His favorite aspects of the lab are the innovative approaches used to conduct research, including neural circuit activity imaging and cell-type specific circuit modulation.